NotAMark2/exeluac/README.md

 # luaToEXE

+> **New project:** [luainstaller](https://github.com/Water-Run/luainstaller) as an upgraded replacement: provided as a Python library, including dependency analysis, cross‑platform support, command‑line tools, and a graphical interface.

 **The luaToEXE project provides several ready-to-use tools for compiling `.lua` files into standalone, dependency-free `.exe` executables.**
 These include: